sst/sst/www/docs/constructs/EventBus.md

 #### Attaching permissions for a specific target

-Allow one of the target to access S3.
+Allow one of the targets to access S3.

 ```js {10}
 const bus = new EventBus(this, "Bus", {